pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

 }
 ```

-As you can see nothing really changes, now we are using the big integer which is resizable,
+As you can see nothing really changes, now we are using the big integer which are resizable,
 and allow us to store massive integers.

-Lets try with this implementation and see if gives the same result as Elixir one.
+Lets try with this implementation and see if it gives the same result as Elixir one.

 ```elixir
 ## Elixir with input 200